smashnet/LibreBlogging/README.md

 * ... in ./htpasswd/ is a htpasswd file named after your VIRTUAL_HOST.
 The default login for localhost is `user: foo` and `pass: bar`
 * ... at least the IPFS swarm port (default 4001) is publicly reachable and forwarded to your machine.

+## Keep in mind

+* IPFS does not push your content to the network.
+The integrated IPFS node in LibreBlogging serves your content to anyone requesting it (and those can then serve it as well to others).
+  * That means, __LibreBlogging should be running 24/7 in order to guarantee availability of your content.__
+* IPFS is in an early stage and often lookup times for IPNS records are long.
+* Especially newly set up nodes might take a while until the IPNS link works.

 ## What is it about?

 LibreBlogging is a hassle-free tool that enables you to set up a simple blog on [IPFS](https://ipfs.io) in no time.
 The benefits of publishing on IPFS are: